South Korea national baseball team: 2017 World Baseball Classic

 South Korea lost the first game in the first round to surprising newcomers Israel, 2–1 in 10 innings.
 They also lost their second game against the Netherlands 5–0.
 They were eliminated for the second time ever, after their poor performance at the 2013 World Baseball Classic, as Israel and the Netherlands advanced to the next round.
 South Korea took third place in the pool, as it beat Taiwan in 10 innings, 11–8.

 South Korea is facing Israel, the Netherlands, and Taiwan in the 2017 World Baseball Classic.

 2019 WBSC Premier12

 Team South Korea came in second in the 12-team 2019 WBSC Premier12 Tournament, which was held in November 2019.
 Two quota spots were allocated from the Tournament, of the spots for six baseball teams at the 2020 Olympic Games, with South Korea qualifying as the top finisher from the Asia/Oceana territory (other than Japan, which already qualified as host).

 2023 World Baseball Classic

 In January 2020, the WBC announced the 16 national teams which participated at the 2017 World Baseball Classic, which included South Korea, will automatically qualify for the tournament.

+2026 World Baseball Classic

+Team South Korea competed in the 2026 World Baseball Classic in March 2026.
+In a group with Japan, Australia, Chinese Taipei (Taiwan) and the Czech Republic, they advanced to the quarterfinals for the first time since 2009 before falling 10-0 to the Dominican Republic.